 9. Margam Castle, Neath Port Talbot

-With an episode of Ghost Hunters filmed there and tons of ghost reports over the years, Margam Castle is a great place for a self-guided ghost tour.
-The spirit of Robert Scott, an old gamekeeper who was murdered on the grounds, is said to project a negative, angry energy as he storms around the castle.
-Another common sighting is an apparition of a blacksmith, but he’s known to appear only to contemporary groundskeeping staff.
-The castle is open for paranormal events upon request or simply book with one of the local ghost hunting companies.
+The spirit of Robert Scott, an old gamekeeper murdered on the grounds, is said to project negative, angry energy as he storms around the castle.
+Another common sighting is an apparition of a blacksmith, but he’s known to appear only to the contemporary groundskeeping staff.

 Built under the ire of the Prince of Wales, the spectacular Caerphilly Castle is the second largest castle in Great Britain, with 30 acres full of towers, battlements, gatehouses, and the trademark thick walls surrounding it.
 The castle has been through a lot, including being a battle site during the Civil War, leaving it with fascinating features like the askew Leaning Tower.

 The village of Boverton, founded during William the Conqueror’s heyday, is home to Boverton Castle, built in the 1100s.
-With one rebuild in the 1500s and another renovation in the early 1800s, and a pile of ruins remaining today, the estate is ripe for hauntings.
+With one rebuild in the 1500s, another renovation in the early 1800s, and a pile of ruins remaining today, the estate is ripe for hauntings.

 12. Kidwelly Castle, Carmarthenshire

 Ghosts include, most famously, the spirit of Gwenllian ferch Gruffydd, who was the wife of Gruffydd ap Rhys.
 She was captured by the Normans during a battle at the castle and was later beheaded.
-Two of her sons also died at this battle, leaving the castle scorned by death.
-Her beheaded ghost is seen frequently on the grounds of the estate, which you can visit with paranormal investigators or for a self-guided tour.
+Two of her sons died at this battle, leaving the castle scorned by death.
+Her beheaded ghost is seen frequently on the estate’s grounds, which you can visit with paranormal investigators or for a self-guided tour.